 During their time on the farm, The Working Farm writers are housed in Ryder Farm’s historic buildings, served three daily farm-fresh communal meals and provided with artistic and administrative resources.

-While at SPACE, the only requirements of Working Farm residents are that they share their work-in-progress at the culmination of their residency, join in the three communal meals daily and “give back” 6 hours of their time-in-residence to Ryder Farm and participate in short, informal sharings of the work accomplished while in residence.
+While at SPACE, the only requirements of The Working Farm are that they join in the three communal meals daily, give back 6 hours of their time-in-residence to Ryder Farm and participate in short, informal sharings of the work accomplished while in residence.

-One of the highlights of The Working Farm residency culminates in The Roving Dinner, which takes place during the group’s September residency week.
-During this celebration of The Working Farm writers, excerpts of the eight new works are paired with an eight-course farm-fresh meal at eight historic locations around Ryder Farm.
+One of the highlights of The Working Farm is The Roving Dinner, which occurs during the group’s September residency week.
+During this celebration of The Working Farm writers, excerpts of the eight SPACE-developed works are paired with an eight-course farm-fresh meal and performed at eight historic locations around Ryder Farm.

-Following their residency at Ryder Farm, The Working Farm writers will be offered the opportunity to have a public reading of their SPACE-developed play at Playwrights Horizons.
+Following the five-week residency at Ryder Farm, Working Farm members are offered the opportunity to present a public reading of their SPACE-developed project through SPACE’s partnership with Playwrights Horizons.
 These readings customarily take place in the winter or early spring.